-distilling industry.
+SB DISTILLING INDUSTRY.
 Kentucky's legendary distilling industry has a significant impact on the state's economy, producing 95% of the world's bourbon and contributing \$3 billion in gross state product while generating \$166 million a year in tax revenue.
-The Chamber strongly supports initiatives to protect and grow the iconic industry.
-For Kentucky to maintain its dominance in the distilling industry and attract new distilleries, the General Assembly must update the tourism and hospitality statutes written before the Kentucky Bourbon Trail® was created to take advantage of the booming bourbon tourism industry.
+The Chamber strongly supports initiatives to protect and grow this signature industry.